We need inclusive mentoring in the workplace

 Walk in your shoes – inclusive mentoring

 Mentoring is about a senior person sharing their experiences of their career to guide and advise the mentee through critical career issues.
 It’s comes from having an understanding of what is going on for them, because they have been through the same process.
 The phrase “walking in their shoes” is one I hear frequently.
 But have they?

 This is something that is not easy for men to fully understand especially when viewed through the eyes of those in the in-group.
 It’s can be difficult for them to empathise with the challenges female mentees face.
 It can be especially bemusing if they feel that any issues are already being dealt with.
-Bill Proudman captured this at the JUMP Forum in Brussels last week.
-Bill is CEO and Founder of White Men as Full Diversity Partners.
-He talks about the power and impact of being in the ”in-group” and contributing to the dominant culture often times without even realising it.
+Bill Proudman CEO and Founder of White Men as Full Diversity Partners talks about the power and impact of being in the ”in-group” and contributing to the dominant culture often times without even realising it.

 A mentor could be just what you need to take your career to the next level.
 Find out more about our Mentoring Services HERE.

-Bill Proudman told 3Plus in 2017 how he dealt with “diversity hostages” which is what he calls men who have a hard time accepting diversity and inclusion issues.
+Bill Proudman told 3Plus in an interview how he dealt with “diversity hostages” which is what he calls men who have a hard time accepting diversity and inclusion issues.